Narendra6663/atman-hitl-architecture/README.md

 ---

+## Key Principle

+> Execution is not assumed.
+> It is managed.

+---

 ## Repository Purpose

-This repository demonstrates:
+This repo demonstrates:

-- System architecture thinking
+* System architecture thinking
-- Human-in-the-loop control design
+* Human-in-the-loop design
-- Execution-layer orchestration model
+* Execution-layer orchestration

----

-## Future Extensions

-- Multi-condition workflows
-- Integration with public health systems
-- Real-time dashboards
-- Outcome-based learning models

 ---